“A teacher affects eternity; he can never tell where his influence stops.” —Henry Brooks Adams

 Here are eight online resources that can help you, as well as parents and students, adapt to the new school year and meet the challenges ahead with skills and confidence:

-Back-to-School Transitions: Tips for Parents—Get useful techniques from the National Association of School Psychologists (NASP) to help parents and kids adjust.
+- Back-to-School Transitions: Tips for Parents [PDF]—Get useful techniques from the National Association of School Psychologists (NASP) to help parents and kids adjust.

 Please comment below and let others know about your successes and challenges with the new school year.
 Share your resources and experiences!